Cloudmersive/MuleSoft-Cloudmersive-Virus-Scan-API-Call-Example/Readme.md

 }
 ```

-And this produces an output like this after calling the Cloudmersive API:
+This input is decoded and then sent to the Cloudmersive Advanced Virus Scanning API.
+This produces an output like this after calling the Cloudmersive API:

 ```
 {